 Pretensioned Concrete Cylinder Pipe

-AWWA Standard C303 provides the refernce of Pretensioned Concrete Cylinder Pipes.
-They are also known as bar wrapped concrete cylinder pipes.
-The interior of the pipe is provided with with centrifugally applied mortar or concrete lining.
+AWWA Standard C303 provides the reference of Pretensioned Concrete Cylinder Pipes.
+They are also known as bar-wrapped concrete cylinder pipes.
+The interior of the pipe is provided with centrifugally applied mortar or concrete lining.
 Around the outside of the cylinder, a steel bar is helically wound tightly and securely welded to the steel joint rings.
 Next, a cement-rich dense mortar coating is applied to the cylinder and bar wrap.
-These types of concrete pipes are used in cooling water system pipelines, distribution pipelines, open cut tunnels, sanitary main and trunk gravity lines, wastewater intake lines, etc.
+These types of concrete pipes are used in cooling water system pipelines, distribution pipelines, open-cut tunnels, sanitary main and trunk gravity lines, wastewater intake lines, etc.

 Advantages of Concrete Pipes

 As already mentioned, concrete pipes are highly durable and strong pipes.
 Other benefits of using concrete piping are:

 - Easy installation

 - Can resist both tensile and compressive stress.

 - Can be cast in situ.

 - Suitable for all types of water.

 However, concrete pipes can be corroded at the crown by the bacterial decomposition of organic matter present in sewage.
 Also, they are heavy and transportation and installation costs may be a bit higher.